-After being a musician and bass guitarist for 10 years, Tristan Kromer changed career to work with tech startups, helping them build products fast.
+After being a musician and bass guitarist for 10 years, Tristan Kromer changed his career to working with tech startups, helping them build products fast.
 Although this conversation was originally broadcasted in episode 34 of the show, with careers and job descriptions changing fast, it’s worthy of a listen today.

 Tristan Kromer works with innovation teams and leaders to create amazing products and build startup ecosystems.
-He has worked with companies from early stage startups with zero revenue to enterprise companies with >$1B USD revenue.
+He has worked with companies from early-stage startups with zero revenue to enterprise companies with > $1B revenue.
 (Swisscom, Pitney Bowes, Fujitsu, LinkedIn).

-Tristan, like I said, shifted careers from being a musician and a bass guitarist touring with a band, to now helping technology startups build products fast.
+Tristan, as I said, shifted careers from being a musician and a bass guitarist touring with a band to now helping technology startups build products fast.
 At the outset, that may simply sound ridiculous.
 Why would one do that?

 The harder part though, is that it’s sometimes relatively easy to get a chance, but very hard to survive and thrive in a completely new job.
 Tristan breaks down the 3 key skills he picked from his career as a musician and tells us how it is helpful for creators at large.

 What Does He Talk about in this Interview?

 - Why is Tristan successful in his current role as a product consultant?

 - What did he learn from music that he instantly started to use in his new avatar as a product consultant?

 - Tristan’s secrets in managing the balance between being productive and being creative

 - What Tristan believes are the top 3 things a creator (someone who makes stuff that’s valuable to a set of people) should be good at